dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 iceGrowthDiagram: Function to plot the s-T ice growth diagram with various viewing options (i.e. include isohumes, updraft guesstimation, ventilation supersaturation lin, etc.)

+iceSupersatToRH: Convert an ice supersaturation to a relative humidity.

 importIGRAv1: Creates a structure of soundings data from raw Integrated Global Radiosonde Archive v1 .dat data.
 Renamed from IGRAimpf on 3 June 2018.
 (Based on part of a script originally written by Megan Amanatides.)

 importIGRAv2: Imports IGRA v2 sounding data files into a MATLAB data structure.
 Updated 25 June 2018 to fix spelling errors in the function help.
 Updated 28 June 2018 to import station ID as well.